imakesi/numbers/README.md

 if you want to test that, try using the addon test in "ARCHIVE.md"

-if you want to make your own addon, clear the value in the dictionary and prepare a function, then go to "addons.py"
+if you want to make your own addon, clear the value in the dictionary and prepare a function, then go to "addons/template.py"

-keep the `s = sys.modules\["__main__"]`, and write out your function using `s.var` to access variables from lang
+keep the `s = sys.modules\["__main__"]`, and write out your function using `s.var`, var as generic variable, to access variables from lang

 then write out a program in "main.123", using "/" as your function